RetroDECK/ES-DE/themes/modern-DE/README.md

 modern-DE is an official theme set for ES-DE that supports all systems as well as the latest application features.

-The theme includes the following configuration:
+The following options are included:

 2 variants: